vivianakinyi/infoViz/README.md

  <h3> Gender Diversity Breakdown </h3>
  <p> In the previous vizualizations we see the gap between the genders does not significantly improve.
 Not many gains were made to include and retain women in the tech workforce. </p>

-<p> Now, let’s look at the gender balanace in top tech companies in 2018.
+<p> Now, let’s look at the gender balance in top tech companies in 2018.
 The U.S. Population is very close to the 50:50 gender ratio.
 How many companies are close to this gender distribution? </p>

 </div>